Moving into a new year, we have big hopes, especially that things are getting better after all that has happened in the last one.

 Take a Look at the Muslim Adults Around You

-In order to define the “Quran vision” for yourself and your family (spouse and children), first you need to put two and two together.
+To define the “Quran vision” for yourself and your family (spouse and children), first put two and two together.

 And then try to imagine or reflect upon what that connection would have been like had their parents adopted a different approach towards their Qur’an education/learning during their childhood.

 Now, Be Specific in Pinpointing Desired Details of the “Qur’an Vision” for You and Your Family

 There are many preliminary, basic, superlative, and advanced levels of connecting with Allah through His Glorious Book, the Qur’an.